Applying to a UK University through UCAS

 If you apply to a university in the UK, you’ll need to do so through the Universities and Colleges Admissions Service (UCAS).

-Where possible, you should apply for your five choices before 15 January.
+Where possible, you should apply for your five choices before Friday 29 January for all courses that start in 2021, except for veterinary medicine and science which had a deadline of 15 October.
 But don’t worry if you‘re unable to, as many universities will continue to accept applications from international students until later in the year.
 Discover all our tips and advice on applying for a course at Surrey here.

 4. Wait for replies